 Similar to a cartoon character, the viewer is able to associate a consistent look with a specific character.
 By doing this, the viewer forges a more significant relationship along with a set of expectations for each character.

 Here is an example from Jean-Luc Godard’s Bande à Part.
 You can see a clear proto-Anderson approach to style taking shape:

 There is a certain psychological comfort that comes from knowing what a character is supposed to look like.
-It doesn’t mean every character has to wear an official uniform, but their costume becomes their uniform over time.
+It doesn’t mean every character has to wear an official uniform, but the costume becomes a uniform over time.
 If that costume happens to be a traditional uniform, so be it.

-His costume choices leave no room for imagination, mostly because Anderson has already taken up all the available real estate.
+Anderson's costume choices leave no room for imagination, mostly because Anderson has already taken up all the available real estate.
 He's being deliberate and removing all doubt.

-Also, notice how the hats are tied differently for each character.
-It is a small detail, some might even say a relentless detail, but it is yet another example of how three characters can ostensibly wear the same article of clothing, but the manner in how they wear it says oodles.
+It is a small detail, some might even say a relentless detail, but it is yet another example of how three characters can ostensibly wear the same article of clothing.
+The manner in how they wear it says oodles.

 This is because he constantly uses text throughout his films.

-It allows him to be direct, and succinct.
-Otherwise Anderson would run the risk that his important information might be missed or ignored because of clunky, expository dialogue.
+Text allows him to be direct and succinct.
+Otherwise, Anderson would run the risk that his important information might be missed or ignored.